-So you want to teach your grandma how to use Zoom?
-Or maybe you’re just too embarrassed to admit you aren’t as tech savvy as you thought?
+So you want to teach your grandma how to do Zoom calls so you can visit during the Coronavirus?
+Or maybe you’re just too embarrassed to admit it’s your first time as well.
 No worries!

-Since COVID-19 has most of the country working from home these days, Zoom has been inundated with new users, and naturally, some troubleshooting requests.
+Since the COVID-19 pandemic has most of the country working from home these days, Zoom has been inundated with new users, and naturally, some troubleshooting requests.

-If you’re new to Zoom and you’ve been struggling to get it working for you (or your grandma), you’ve come to the right place.
-We’re going to lay out a simple process to get you up and running in no time.
+If you’re new to Zoom video calls and you’ve been struggling to get it working for you (or your grandma), you’ve come to the right place.
+We’re going to layout a simple process to get you up and running and start using Zoom like a pro in no time!

 Table of Contents

 - 1.2 How to Create a Zoom Account

 - 1.3 How to Open a Zoom Room/Start a New Meeting